What does the do?

 How many people work for the James Madison Memorial Fellowship Foundation?

-Some 5 of the 2.31 million total civilian federal employees work for the James Madison Memorial Fellowship Foundation as of September 2024.
-This is 0% change in staffing compared to 2010.
+Some five of the 2.02 million total civilian federal employees work for the James Madison Memorial Fellowship Foundation as of May 2026.
+This is 0% fewer people than the department staffed in 2012.

 Who leads the James Madison Memorial Fellowship Foundation?